Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 They just moved on.

-By the end of the decade, demand for this style
+By the end of the decade, demand for this style had fallen out of favour completely,

-and Mary Beale died in 1699, being buried in St James' Church in Piccadilly.
+and Mary Beale died in 1699, being buried in St. James Church in Piccadilly.

 She was 65 years old.